POP1912/Pancake/docs/api.md

 pancake.graphics.context                                      // CanvasRenderingContext2D (Context of the canvas)
 pancake.graphics.mode                                         // Graphics drawing shapes mode
-pancake.graphics.context.canvas                               // Current canvas used by the context
+pancake.graphics.context.canvas                               // Current canvas used by the context pancake.graphics.antialias                                    // Variable of antialiasing, Set it to true/false to enable/disable it pancake.graphics.ctx2d_enabled                                // Set it to false if you don't wish to use non-WebGL backend functions... pancake.graphics.ctx2d                                        // CanvasRenderingContext2D context used by WebGLRenderingContext backend for some stuff that is undone with WebGL

 // Functions
 pancake.graphics.random.alpha()                               // Returns random alpha